cloudnativelabs/kube-router/docs/see-it-in-action.md

 Network policy controller is responsible for reading the namespace, network policy and pods information from Kubernetes API server and configure iptables accordingly to provide ingress filter to the pods.

-Kube-router supports the networking.k8s.io/NetworkPolicy API or network policy V1/GA [semantics](https://github.com/kubernetes/kubernetes/pull/39164#issue-197243974).
+kube-router supports the networking.k8s.io/NetworkPolicy API or network policy V1/GA [semantics](https://github.com/kubernetes/kubernetes/pull/39164#issue-197243974).

 Please [read our blog](https://cloudnativelabs.github.io/post/2017-05-1-kube-network-policies/) for design details of Network Policy controller

-Demo of Kube-router's iptables based implementaton of network policies
+Demo of kube-router's iptables based implementation of network policies

 [![asciicast](https://asciinema.org/a/120735.png)](https://asciinema.org/a/120735)